Taking a positive approach to personal development, Wellness Coaches focus on helping students set and achieve meaningful goals.

 Make an online appointment on UB’s EAB Navigate Portal by clicking the green button below.
 Call 716-645-2837 if you need help making an appointment.

-Starting in Fall 2021, students will have the option of meeting with a coach in-person or via video conferencing platforms or by phone.
+Students have the option of meeting with a coach in-person or via Zoom or by phone.